The Forced Extended Auto Warranty Scam

 Never negotiate a new or used car’s price based on payments or down payment alone.
-You will lose money negotiating using this technique.
-Always research and personally figure the dealer’s true cost of the vehicle your wanting to buy.
+You will lose money negotiating with this technique.
+Always research the dealer’s actual cost of the vehicle you want to buy.

 Read my section on calculating a fair profit new car offer to learn how to do this.

-Never Buy a New or Used Car Based on Payments Alone
+Never Buy a Car Based on Payments Alone!

-If a finance manager tries to pull this kind of dealer scam on you while you’re in the finance office.
-Ask them to see the call back or approval sheet where the lender is requiring you to purchase an extended warranty or any other back end products.
+Suppose a finance manager tries to pull this kind of dealer scam on you while you’re in the finance office.
+Ask them to see the callback or approval sheet where the lender requires you to purchase an extended warranty or other back-end products.

-If he starts to backtrack or make up excuses, tell him you believe he is trying to force these products on you and you do not want to purchase them.
-If he’s persistent, tell him to put it in writing that you must purchase an extended warranty or certain back end products before you will be approved for a car loan.
+If he starts to backtrack or make excuses, tell him you believe he is trying to force these products on you and that you do not want to purchase them.
+If he’s persistent, ask him to put it in writing that you must purchase an extended warranty or certain back-end products before you are approved for a car loan.

-Always read everything and have the finance manager explain all the numbers to you.
+Always read everything and have the finance manager explain the numbers.
 If you don’t understand something, have them explain it until you do.
-If you find something added to your car deal like a warranty, credit life, disability insurance or GAP, and you did not agree to it.
-Have them explain it, or remove it from the deal completely.
+If you find something added to your car deal like a warranty, credit life, disability insurance, or GAP, and you did not agree to it.
+Have them explain it or remove it from the deal altogether.

-If the finance manager insists you must purchase any extra products you don’t want, kindly thank him for his time and just GET UP AND WALK OUT IMMEDIATELY!
-Your car salesman and sales manager will surely approach you and ask what happened.
-Some finance managers may work independently and will get into serious trouble by attempting this kind of scam in some dealerships.
+If the finance manager insists you must purchase any additional products you don’t want, kindly thank him for his time and GET UP AND WALK OUT IMMEDIATELY!
+Your car salesman or a sales manager will approach you and ask what happened.
+Some finance managers may work independently and get into serious trouble by attempting this kind of scam in some dealerships.

 Once you sign the contract, it’s a DONE DEAL.
 Consider yourself an OWNER!

-This is why they don’t just inflate warranty prices; they will also mark up GAP insurance, credit life and disability insurance and other back end products hundreds, if not thousands, of dollars.
+This is why they don’t just inflate warranty prices; they will also mark up GAP insurance, credit life and disability insurance, and other back-end products hundreds, if not thousands, of dollars.

-- Before visiting a car dealership, get a couple free warranty quotes from reputable online companies such as CARCHEX and Endurance Vehicle Protection.
-You can use these quotes as leverage when negotiating with a car dealership.
+- Before visiting a car dealership, get some free auto warranty quotes from reputable online auto warranty companies.
+You can even use their quotes as leverage when negotiating with a car dealership.

 - NEVER negotiate the price of a new or used car based on monthly payments alone.

-- Get new car price quotes on the car your interested in before visiting a car dealership.
+- Get new car price quotes on the car you’re interested in before visiting a car dealership.

 - Only finance a vehicle through a car dealership as a last resort.

-- Use outside finance sources to get a pre-approved car loan such as your bank, credit union or for the best interest rates use online auto finance services.
+- Use outside finance sources to get a pre-approved car loan, such as your bank or credit union, or for the best interest rates, use online auto finance services.

 - All finance and insurance products are optional.
-(It’s your choice to purchase them and they cannot be forced on you)
+(It’s your choice to purchase them, they cannot force you to buy)

-- Get GAP Insurance or Total Loss insurance quotes from a reputable insurance company before going to a car dealership.
+- Get GAP insurance or Total Loss insurance quotes from a reputable company before going to a car dealership.

-- Read everything and pay attention, don’t let the dealer slide any products into your car deal without your knowledge.
+- Read everything and pay attention, don’t let the dealer sneak any products into your car deal without your knowledge.
 (Yes, I put this one down twice.
 It’s that important.)